Our Guide to a well-dressed bed

 Throw some light on the matter

 Good lighting is key when creating a calming atmosphere in a bedroom.
 Pass on harsh, overhead lights in favour of several soft and ambient sources.
 Table lamps cast an effective glow when it comes to bedtime reading, and also pass muster as objects of beauty when switched off.
 The question is, how much do you want your lamps to steal the show?
 Our ceramic styles come in oversized, curvaceous forms and in an array of both bold and neutral colours.
 Fossils, leopards and spheres inform our sculpted offerings, and that’s before you’ve even got to the stage of picking out a lampshade.
-You could, of course, go matchy-matchy with the base and your decor by picking out a colour from your bedspread, or go completely maximalist and throw some stripes or contrasting patterns into the mix.
-Let our digital lamp and shade matchmaker help you in this task.
+You could, of course, go matchy-matchy with the base and your décor by picking out a colour from your bedspread, or go completely maximalist and throw some stripes or contrasting patterns into the mix.

 Step onto something lovely

 Even though you may never want to leave your bed, stepping onto something soft and tactile will take the edge off getting up in the morning.
 A desirable rug can take the form of a pair of slim runners on each side of the bed, or a large-scale piece positioned underneath to create something of a border.
 The latter looks particularly impactful if your bed base is a frame – rather than a divan – as more of it will be exposed; just remember to scale up in size, as you want ample floor coverage on each side, as opposed to a meek display of pattern.
 Persian designs are true chameleons, adapting effortlessly to the surrounding décor, while a geometric design works well in a more contemporary setting.

 And finish with… the end of the bed